SURAJITSHAW/JavaScript/JS_DOM/Readme.md

 # Insert / Edit text & html in a Node
 - .textContent, .innerHTML just use those two props to manipulate the data.

+# Events
+- How to add a Event Listener ?

+    elementName.addEventListener('eventName', callBack funct)

+- Remove node from the DOM:

+    parentName.removeChild(removedElementName)

+- `e.preventDefault()` gonna prevent the default behaviour.